super-miner/SB3-Generator/README.md

 SB3 Generator is a node library that generates `.sb3` ([Scratch 3](https://scratch.mit.edu)) project files.

 > [!Note]
-> SB3 Generator currently has no support for custom blocks, sounds, and extensions, you can help fix this by [contributing](CONTRIBUTING.md).
+> SB3 Generator currently has no support for custom blocks and extensions, you can help fix this by [contributing](CONTRIBUTING.md).

 ## Example:
 Here is an example of how you can use this library to generate a simple project.